AndrewPetrov/PhotoBrowser/README.md

 ## Disclaimer
 The task was abandoned just in the middle of developing (for reasons not related to developing), so here you can find a lot of bugs, UI is very simple on this phase.
 There is no design at all.
-Also there is autolayout engine warnings in a console
+Also there is autolayout engine warnings in a console.
+But it was completely writtrn by me.

 ## Goal
 To duplicate **WhatsApp** built-in photo browser